Combatting the Fear of Failure

 About Scott Ricardo

-Thirty years as President/Founder of Summer Institutes (1987).
+Thirty-four years as President/Founder of Summer Institutes (1987).
 The original site was located in Montesano, WA.
 Since then, Summer Institutes have grown to fifteen sites in four states.

 While running his company, he also worked for twenty-one years as a University Teacher/ Coach/ Fund Raiser at Cal Poly, San Luis Obispo, University of California, Berkeley, Washington State University, Central Washington University and Humboldt State University.